justinmichaelvieira/ezdmb/README.md

 2. Open a command line, and run `main.py` in the local ezdmb folder.
 For example, on Windows I might run `python c:\Users\Justin\Documents\ezdmb\main.py`.

 ## Instructions / Basic Operation
+On load, both the fullscreen and configuration windows are loaded.
+The configuration window can be simply closed by the user if it is not needed, leaving the fullscreen "menu board display" window open.
 The "Set New Image" button opens a file browser on the tablet/computer which will allow the user to select a different image.
 On selection a config file, `dmb_config.json`, is written with the name of the selected menu board image.

 ## Code Listing / Technical Documentation